dgerzhoy/Nested_MIMD_SIMD/README.md

 The two example benchmarks are MD and FFT6 from the openmp source code repository.

+These benchmarks are edited to launch their inner loops as kernels onto the GPU.

+In order to have a low-latency kernel launch, the GPU launch mechanism for each benchmark is adapted from:

+Michael Mrozek and Zbigniew Zdanowicz.
+2016.
+GPU daemon: Road to zero cost submission.
+In Proceedings of the 4th International Workshop on OpenCL.

 # Hardware Requirements

 CPU with Integrated GPU (code is written for Intel, but AMD should work as well with some edits) with OpenCL 2.0 capability.